saikiranp-code/roman-numeral-converter/README.md

 This project is a web-based solution that converts numbers (within the range 1 to 3999) into Roman numerals.
 It includes a **frontend** built with **React** and **Adobe's React Spectrum** and a **backend** API built with **Node.js/Express**.
 The solution is containerized using **Docker**, includes **Cypress** for E2E testing, and implements observability with **logs**, **metrics**, and **traces**.

+The frontend picks up the system settings to switch between Light/Dark mode.

 ---

 ## Technologies Used